Health and Safety Policy

 7. Machinery, Tools & Equipment

-Chainsaws, chippers and lifting equipment are maintained and inspected in line with PUWER and LOLER.
+Chainsaws, chippers and other work equipment are maintained and inspected in line with PUWER.
 Records are retained.
 Only trained, authorised personnel operate machinery.

 8. Manual Handling